bitandbytes/LED-power-circuit-for-RPi/README.md

 The circuit is designed only to be used with a set of three parallel LED’s for a cumulative current of 60mA.
 If the number of LED’s are changing the current limiting resistors (R3,R6,R9) should be changed as required.

-A sample programme for the circuit could be found at [MedBox-2.0-progamme](https://github.com/bitandbytes/MedBox-2.0-progamme/)
+A sample programme for the circuit could be found at [MedBox 2.0 progamme]repository(https://github.com/bitandbytes/MedBox-2.0-progamme/)

 ####Documents:
 * [Schematic diagram](https://github.com/bitandbytes/LED-power-circuit-for-RPi/blob/master/Schematic.pdf)